narwhalsilent/tp/docs/UserGuide.md

 * Links a loan to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of persons shown in the list.
-* The loan value must be a positive float value that is **at most 2 decimal places**, as the app behavior may not optimal for any higher precision.
+* The loan value must be a positive float value that is **at most 2 decimal places**, as the app behavior may not be optimal for any higher precision.
 * The start date and return date must be in the format `YYYY-MM-DD`.
 * The return date must be after the start date.
 * Year value has to be below 9999.

 :bulb: **Tip:**
-If you are on a view page with no person contacts, such as the view all loans page and the analytics page, you can use the `list` command to go back to the person list.
+If you are on a view page with no person contacts, such as the "view all loans" page or the "analytics" page, you can use the `list` command to go back to the person list.
 That will allow you to use the `linkloan` command.

 Expected Behaviour:

-* A success message in the form of "New loan linked: [person name]" will be shown.
+* A success message in the form of "New loan linked: [person name] [loan description]" will be shown.
-* The loan can then be found in the loan list.
+* The loan can then be found in both the overall loan list and the loan list of that person.

 Example: `linkloan 1 v/500.00 s/2024-02-15 r/2025-02-15`